ibm-cloud-docs/databases-for-postgresql/howto-pg-cron.md

 {{site.data.keyword.attribute-definition-list}}

-# Scheduling jobs with pg_cron
+# Scheduling maintenance jobs with pg_cron
 {: #pg_cron}

-`pg_cron` is an in-database job scheduling extension for PostgreSQL (version 10 and above) that lets you automate SQL tasks without leaving the database environment.
-It follows a familiar cron-like scheduling format, enabling you to set up recurring jobs using standard time expressions.
-Unlike traditional cron, which runs at the operating system level, pg_cron executes commands directly inside PostgreSQL.
-It also extends the cron concept by supporting second-level intervals, allowing jobs to run as frequently as every few seconds (from 1 to 59 seconds).
+`pg_cron` is a PostgreSQL extension that provides in-database job scheduling, allowing you to automate SQL tasks without relying on external tools.
+For more information, see [`pg_cron`](https://github.com/citusdata/pg_cron).

+The `pg_cron` extension is supported on PostgreSQL version 13 and above.

 ## Setting up `pg_cron`
 {: #pg_cron-setting-up}